About Us

 Corruption is the cancer that eats away at this country.
 BLSA expects the highest ethical standards of its members to not only comply with the laws of the country, but also to root out corruption and demand higher standards across the public and private sectors.

 BLSA is committed to transformation within the business sector and supporting black-owned and managed supplier businesses.
-BLSA embraces the BBBEE (Broad-Based Black Economic Empowerment) scorecard in a way that gives weight to substance over form and that acknowledges the role of business as a positive force for society.
-We pledge to grow a new generation of black business leaders and entrepreneurs.
+BLSA embraces transformation that gives weight to substance over form and that acknowledges the role of business as a positive force for society.